Horace Champagne

 Horace Champagne (born September 17, 1937) is a Canadian artist from Montreal.
-He is considered a master of the pastel medium.
+He is considered a master of the pastel medium by The Pastel Society of Eastern Canada.

 Life and career

 Champagne was born in Montreal in 1937.
 His grandfather was the Hungarian-Canadian pastel artist Charles de Belle.
 After a career in commercial art, Champagne decided to be an artist and attended the École des beaux-arts de Montreal in 1953 for two years, supplemented by later study at the Ottawa School of Art, workshops and reading.

 Champagne had his first exhibition in 1977 in Ottawa of oil paintings on wood.
 Workshops with artist, teacher and author, Charles Movalli, in Maine and New Hampshire (1978 and 1979) helped him better understand the basics of art and the importance of working out-of-doors.
 By 1979, Champagne knew that the material he would use to express his art would be pastel, which is peculiarly fitted for ease and rapidity of handling.
 After travelling to Western Canada and receiving a positive response from galleries in Calgary, Edmonton, and Vancouver, he was able to quit his job as a graphic artist in the advertisement industry and focus on his art full-time.

 For the next forty years, he worked in pastel choosing places to record in meticulous detail in Canada from the Pacific to Atlantic coasts and in the Alberta foothills and Rockies.
 He had favourite locations, such as Quebec City, and often found inspiration in its older streets, monuments and festivals.
 A workshop in 1982 with Daniel Greene, author of the book Pastel: A Comprehensive Guide to Pastel Painting (1974), in North Salem, New York, helped him realize more fully the variations possible in the pastel medium as well as teaching how to draw from the live model.

 In 1988, he bought a house in Sainte-Pétronille, Île d'Orléans, Quebec.
 Here, too, he painted in pastel subjects such as the interior of his home, filled with antiques, or still-life composed from flowers found in his garden.
-He also travelled to Italy as well as Newfoundland for many subjects.
+He also found many subject in Italy as well as Newfoundland where he bought a house by the ocean.